fbpx

 Yes, Santorini has by far the most romantic spots.

-Nothing beats enjoying a cocktail at a cliffhanger restaurant while watching the sunset against spectacular caldera views.
+Nothing beats enjoying a cocktail at a cliffhanger restaurant while watching the sun set against spectacular caldera views.

 Sunset views of the Caldera from the Volcano view hotel, Santorini